 - Remove vegetables from the pan and add remaining tablespoon of butter.

-- Season the shaved beef and add it to the skillet.
+- Season the shaved beef with All Purpose Seasoning Blend and add it to the skillet.

 - Cook beef until no longer pink, about 5 minutes.